mysecurityanalytics/social-map/README.md

 ## Requirements

-Environment variables are defined in the `example.env` file.
+Environment variables are defined in the `example.env` file, after changing the file as `.env`, variables should be filled.
 An `API Key` to search Google Maps data, `Authorization Token` to use Twitter data and `mongoDB` connection properties to keep user logs needs to be specified.

 ## Install